 Benford's Law, or the First Digit Law, shows that the frequency distribution of leading digits in a set of data follows a specific logarithmic pattern.
 A connection has already been shown for note duration in Classical music.
 Our goal for the summer is to look for connections in modern music.

 - Sprenkle lab: Modern web applications and their development

 Professor Sprenkle's lab is interested in understanding how modern web applications are developed, used, and tested.
 The current focus is on how we can develop representative, cost-effective test cases from actual usage and how we can create test cases that emulate bad guys.
 The application will either pass the test cases (yea!) or will fail, thus revealing faults in the application that must be found and fixed.

 To understand the underlying challenges of testing web applications, it helps to be experienced Web developers.
-Therefore, our parallel focus is on developing user-friendly online tools for classicists and chemists.
+Therefore, our parallel focus is on developing user-friendly online tools for chemists.
 We can then use the Web applications we develop to learn more about how people use them and apply what we learn to improve automated Web application testing techniques.

 - Whitworth lab: Regulation of cellular molecular mechanics